5jt/Tatin/docs/source/install.md

     C:\Users\JohnDoe\Documents\             ⍝ from
     C:\Users\JohnDoe\OneDrive\Documents\    ⍝ to

-Dyalog keeps in his Documents folder such folders as
+The Dyalog [installation folder](#installation-folder) is (by default) in the Documents folder, e.g.

     Dyalog APL Files                  ⍝ version-agnostic
     Dyalog APL-64 19.0 Unicode Files  ⍝ version-specific

 Before version 0.114.0, Tatin read environment variable `USERPROFILE` to find the Documents folder.
-But `USERPROFILE` does not reflect use of OneDrive.
+But `USERPROFILE` does not reflect use of OneDrive!
-An update of Tatin would seem to succeed but, not written to the OneDrive Documents folder, would not appear in subsequent launches of Dyalog.
+An update of Tatin would apparently succeed but, written to the wrong Documents folder, would not appear in subsequent launches of Dyalog.

 Since version 0.114.0, Tatin uses the experimental I-beam `4070⌶0` to recognise a Documents folder in OneDrive.

-If you are using OneDrive and a version of Tatin older than 0.114.0
+If you are using OneDrive and a version of Tatin older than 0.114.0:

-1. Determine your tatin-home: the relative path from your OneDrive Dcuments folder in which your Tatin files are kept, e.g.
+1. Determine your Tatin home: the relative path from your OneDrive Documents folder in which your Tatin files are kept, i.e.

-        Dyalog APL-64 19.0 Unicode Files/SessionExtensions/CiderTatin
+        <dyalog-install-folder>/SessionExtensions/CiderTatin

-1. Add to SALT’s `cmddir` the path
+1. Add[^saltset] to SALT’s `cmddir` the path

         C:/Users/<⎕AN>/OneDrive/Documents/<tatin-home>